How to Make Money with the Amazon Associates Program

 Lead Magnet and Email

-The email delivers the lead magnet, as well as a series of other emails that provide helpful tips and information, as well promotions for affiliate products.
+The email delivers the lead magnet, as well as a series of other emails that provide helpful tips and information, as well as promotions for affiliate products.

 Add Amazon Offers to Your Existing Business

 You can promote Amazon products as part of your other business offerings to create an additional income stream.
-Whether you sell a product or service, chances are their are products and services your customers and clients can benefit from sold on Amazon.
+Whether you sell a product or service, chances are there are products and services your customers and clients can benefit from on Amazon.
 For example, if you're a business coach that has found increased productivity with a Bullet Journal, you can promote dotted-page notebooks.